onecompiler/cheatsheets/c.md

 * They must be less than or equal to 31 characters.
 * No special characters.
 * Must start with a letter or under score.
 * Can contain letters, digits, or underscore only.
+* We can not use C keywords as a variable name.

 ## Strings